Release Date: 11/08/2019

 - Status If any peripheral device in our monitored set has a value other than UP, we will record that peripheral device as “DOWN” and the parent peripheral type as “DOWN”.

-- Camera and Touch Panel Camera and Touch Panel now allow for string values and detail input, including devices that are or are not connects.
-Camera and Touch Panel alerts are now fully functional as part of this release.
+- Camera and Touch Panel Camera and Touch Panel now allow for string values and detail input, including devices that are or are not connected.
+Alerts for Camera and Touch Panel are now fully functional as part of this release.